alonsobsd/wazuh-makejail/README.md

  Password : @hkXudpIp93xbIOvD
 ################################################
  ```
-Keep it to another place
+Keep it to another secure place

 ## License
 This project is licensed under the BSD-3-Clause license.